Signal integrity or SI is a measure of the quality

 multigigabit/s data rates, link designers must consider

-reflections at impedance changes (e.g. where traces
+reflections at impedance changes (e.g. where traces change

-neighboring connections (crosstalk), and high-frequency
+connections (crosstalk), and high-frequency attenuation

-techniques for these impairments are a redesign of
+impairments are a redesign of the via geometry to ensure

-of differential signaling, and preemphasis filtering,
+an impedance match, use of differential signaling, and

 At